Choosing Adoption after Infertility

 -

 Domestic Infant Adoption.
-In a domestic adoption, you and your spouse will adopt a child from a pregnant woman within the United States.
-She will choose her child’s adoptive parents, and if you both choose, you can maintain an open adoption relationship for the rest of your baby’s life.
+In a domestic adoption, you and your spouse will adopt a baby from a prospective birth parent within the United States.
+They will choose their child’s adoptive parents based on the adoptive family profiles that closely resemble their wants for the child.
+Once a birth parent selects a family, they can maintain an open adoption relationship for the rest of your baby’s life.

 -